IF YOU WANT TO AVOID DENTAL PROBLEMS OR WANT TO CARE FOR YOUR NEWLY-REFRESHED SMILE, PREVENTATIVE DENTAL CARE IS YOUR BEST CHOICE.

 - Unsweetened teas

-The ideal time to consume sweet foods and drinks is at normal meal times so as to limit their exposure to your tooth enamel, it is also advised to rinse your mouth with water after eating.
+The ideal time to consume sweet foods and drinks is at regular meal times, so you limit their exposure to your tooth enamel.
+It is also advised to rinse your mouth with water after eating.
 Chewing sugar-free gum will increase saliva production and can help dislodge food particles from between your teeth.